• Steven Ponce

 Makeover

-Figure 2: Arrow chart showing changes in non-profit funder support from 2020 to 2025.
-Health increased by 8% to 75%, while Arts & Culture grew by 23% to 43%.
-Education declined by 13% to 60%, Human Services fell by 5% to 55%, and Other dropped by 23% to 30%.
-A dashed vertical line marks the 2025 median at 55%.
+Figure 2: Arrow chart showing non-profit funder support changes from 2020 to 2025.
+Categories sorted by 2025 support level with subtle shading grouping growth (Health +8pp to 75%, Arts & Culture +23pp to 43%) versus decline (Education -13pp to 60%, Human Services -5pp to 55%, Other -23pp to 30%).
+Blue arrows show growth, orange show decline.
+Dashed line marks 2025 median at 55%.

 Steps to Create this Graphic